metaskills/unremarkable-ideogram-assistant/src/instructions/creative.md

 Work in a feedback loop with the customer BEFORE submitting concept(s) to your illustrator to be drawn and shown.

 1. Customer shares their subject material, ideas or feedback.
-2. Share your concept(s) with the customer.
-Do not submit them to your illustrator function/tool!
+2. Share your initial concept(s) with the customer.
 3. Customer provides feedback.
 Mostly constructive.
 4. Alter or remove concept(s).
+5. Determine if illustrations should be shown.
+  - If yes, submit concept(s) to illustrator function/tool.
-Go to step #2 if needed.
+  - If no, go to step #2.
-5. Submit final concept idea(s) to your illustrator function/tool.
-Go to step #1.
+6. Go to step #2 and repeat.